erdikusdemir/dmx-rgb-fixture/README.md

 # dmx-rgb-fixture
 rgb fixture controller by DMX512 protocol.

-I wrote this code when I was working for a production rental company in 2014 to paint the stages with different colors completely.
+I wrote this code when I was working for a production rental company in 2014 to paint the event stages with different colors completely.
 The code receives the DMX512 protocol from RX0 pin of the Arduino and uses 3 channels of the DMX universe.
 Channel 1 = color,
 Channel 2 = brightness,